hobyr/hobyr.github.io/_posts/2023-01-07-neovim_setup.md

 set expandtab
 ```

-So while writing code, let's say C/C++, opening a new block will automatically indent the code by 4 spaces relative to the parent block.
+So while writing code, let's say C/C++, opening a new block will automatically indent the code by

-#### The configuration up to now ###
+4 spaces relative to the parent block.

+And of course, a restart will activate this functionality.

+**By now...**

 The `.vimrc` should look like this now: